isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

 key points, how you can communicate the programmes better to our residents, what are some of the new announcements at Budget or at Rally, or some of the new programmes that affect your residents.
-They will reside in a customised knowledge library that will be on this app.</p>
+They will reside in a customised knowledge library that will be on this app.

-<p>There will also be best practices, we thought it would be a good idea
-to share ideas because every time I come across different divisions, there are so many good ideas which I thought we can scale up to other divisions as well.
-We thought we'll put some of the best practices on this mobile app and have them shared across all of you in different divisions.</p>
+69 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; There will also be best practices, we thought it would be a good idea to share ideas because every time I come across different divisions, there are so many good ideas which I thought we can scale up to other divisions as well.
+We thought we'll put some of the best practices on this mobile app and have them shared across all of you in different divisions.

-<p>Eventually over time, we are also going to be developing a G-FAST system
-that will sit in this mobile app.
+70 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Eventually over time, we are also going to be developing a G-FAST system that will sit in this mobile app.
 I think some of you use the G-FAST system for accounting purposes.
 And also the GEMS system will also sit on this app.
-But these two needs a little bit more time because of the security implications and they'll be launched at a different date.</p>
+But these two needs a little bit more time because of the security implications and they'll be launched at a different date.

-<p>But today, after I finish this speech, we'll put up a short little video
-for you on how you can sign up and a little QR code for you to sign up.
+71 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; But today, after I finish this speech, we'll put up a short little video for you on how you can sign up and a little QR code for you to sign up.
 It will go live today.
 Give us feedback, this is something that we are launching based on a lot of feedback already, but there is, I mean, it's not entirely a perfect system yet.
-So give us your feedback on how this can be improved.</p>
+So give us your feedback on how this can be improved.

-<p>Finally, my last point, let me move on to what else we're going to be
-doing to look at ourselves from the outside in and to refresh our vision and mission as we move towards Community 2030.
-We have spoken extensively about what we want to do to broaden our reach, to expand our horizons, do better programmes, partner with third parties, build up the Community Volunteer scheme, tap onto our networks and so on.</p>
+72 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Finally, my last point, let me move on to what else we're going to be doing to look at ourselves from the outside in and to refresh our vision and mission as we move towards Community 2030.
+We have spoken extensively about what we want to do to broaden our reach, to expand our horizons, do better programmes, partner with third parties, build up the Community Volunteer scheme, tap onto our networks and so on.

-<p>Our core mission remains that of building strong social cohesion.
-This
-remains unchanged.
-People-to-people relations, people-to-government relations, but we asked ourselves if today's current vision and mission statements accurately reflects PA's ambition in the next bound of trying to attract more partners to join us and try to work with different networks.</p>
+73 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Our core mission remains that of building strong social cohesion.
+This remains unchanged.
+People-to-people relations, people-to-government relations, but we asked ourselves if today's current vision and mission statements accurately reflects PA's ambition in the next bound of trying to attract more partners to join us and try to work with different networks.

-<p>About a year and a half ago, we started an exercise to look at whether
-we should redefine our mission and vision.
+74 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; About a year and a half ago, we started an exercise to look at whether we should redefine our mission and vision.
 It sounded easy because it's just a string of words, but my colleagues on the Board will know that this was a very difficult exercise.
-We also engaged more than 10,000 stakeholders of all backgrounds, Grassroots Leaders, non-Grassroot Leaders, members of public, volunteers, partners, our staff, our external networks and so on to get views.</p>
+We also engaged more than 10,000 stakeholders of all backgrounds, Grassroots Leaders, non-Grassroot Leaders, members of public, volunteers, partners, our staff, our external networks and so on to get views.

-<p>And the results by and large showed that people were appreciative of PA's
-contributions to the country and they wanted to play a part in this community building process.
-They wanted also to be contributors themselves, not just passive recipients of the programmes that we come up with.</p>
+75 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; And the results by and large showed that people were appreciative of PA's contributions to the country and they wanted to play a part in this community building process.
+They wanted also to be contributors themselves, not just passive recipients of the programmes that we come up with.

-<p>They hope that PA would facilitate more opportunities for ground-up action
-and also enable residents to be empowered to help one another.
-So we wanted to capture this shift of expanding participation simply and clearly in our vision.</p>
+76 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; They hope that PA would facilitate more opportunities for ground-up action and also enable residents to be empowered to help one another.
+So we wanted to capture this shift of expanding participation simply and clearly in our vision.

-<p>Many words were considered, I must say.
+77 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Many words were considered, I must say.
 We debated this many times.
-We
-changed.
+We changed.
 We used this word.
 And then someone said no. We had the Board come up with a variety of different words.
-We opened up the thesaurus many times to look at what new words we could use.</p>
+We opened up the thesaurus many times to look at what new words we could use.

-<p>We had many rigorous discussions in our PA board.
-We had ex-chairman weigh
-in with his wealth of knowledge and experience on how exactly to frame this.
-Eventually, we had various iterations, but after about a year and a half, we settled on something that could help us achieve our vision and mission.</p>
+78 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We had many rigorous discussions in our PA board.
+We had ex-chairman weigh in with his wealth of knowledge and experience on how exactly to frame this.
+Eventually, we had various iterations, but after about a year and a half, we settled on something that could help us achieve our vision and mission.

-<p>Our refreshed mission reads like this, to "Spark and Nurture Community
-Participation for a Caring and United Singapore."
-Let me explain this a little bit more.</p>
+79 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Our refreshed mission reads like this, to "Spark and Nurture Community Participation for a Caring and United Singapore."
+Let me explain this a little bit more.

-<p>Moving forward, as I said, the People's Association, what we want to do
-is not just serve our residents and organise events to bring people together.</p>
+80 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Moving forward, as I said, the People's Association, what we want to do is not just serve our residents and organise events to bring people together.<p></p>
 <p>We want to create opportunities to spark that desire that is already present
 in the community for them to step forward, empower them, take charge and galvanise them into action.
 We want to nurture our population's talents